Alex-Kivit/Exchange-rates/README.md

 # Exchange-rates
 Demo web app for displaying currency conversion rates.
+Took about 8 hours to complete

 # Notes